Tuesday, 20 August 2019

 The above three pictures show the main gate and the beautiful wooden balcony above it.

-The pictures given below are of havelis existed close to each other.
+The pictures given below are of havelis that existed close to each other.
 These pictures were also taken in 2009.

 The pictures given below were also taken by Syed Waseem Ali in 2009.
 They show the interior of the haveli.
 Different rooms, niches, doors, windows, stairs and floor.